 The safety of cTIV has been evaluated in twelve completed clinical studies all randomized controlled clinical trials with 7.972 adult and 2.264 pediatric subjects who received at least one dose of cTIV.
 No potential safety concerns were raised by the European Medicines Agency (EMA) based on these data.
-In the past studies of other seasonal influenza vaccinations have shown an increased risk of Bell's palsy, Guillain-Barre syndrome (GBS), paraesthesia and inflammatory bowel disease (Mutsch 2004; Juurlink 2006; Bardage 2011).
+In the past studies of other seasonal influenza vaccinations have shown an increased risk of Bell's palsy, Guillain-Barre syndrome (GBS), paraesthesia and inflammatory bowel disease (IBD) (Mutsch 2004; Juurlink 2006; Bardage 2011).
 Case reports and case series have suggested rare causal associations between influenza vaccinations and neuritis, allergic reactions, noninfectious encephalitis, thrombocytopenia and vasculitis (Hull 1997; Peng 2004; Hjalmarsson 2009; Zafrir 2009; Mantadakis 2010).
 Recommendations for pharmacovigilance plans for pandemic influenza vaccines by the EMA's Committee for Medicinal Products for Human Use (CHMP) list biologically plausible adverse events of special interest (AESI) and recommends a post-authorization safety study that follows exposed subjects for at least six months after the last dose of vaccine (European Medicines Agency Committee for Medicinal Products for Human Use, 2009).
 These AESI are anaphylactic reactions and angioedema, Bell's palsy, convulsions, demyelination including Guillain-Barre syndrome (GBS), neuritis, non-infectious encephalitis and vasculitis.
 Influenza vaccination has also been reported to increase the risk of narcolepsy (Bardage, 2011) however, as the increased risk was in those children and adolescents it will not be included as an outcome in the study.
 The possibility of including syncope was reviewed but it was concluded that a general practice database is not an appropriate data source to investigate this as an outcome.
 If a patient faints it will not always be reported to the GP.
 If syncope is more likely to be reported to the GP after a vaccination this could introduce bias.
+The Committee for Medicinal Products for Human Use (CHMP) has also expressed an interest in increasing knowledge on safety of vaccinations in people with underlying diseases, including patients with IBD and multiple sclerosis (MS).
+An additional analysis was therefore added after the start of the study to investigate IBD exacerbation and MS relapse after cTIV exposure.

 The purpose of this study is to investigate the safety of cTIV in routine post-marketing use in the UK with regard to serious biologically plausible outcomes.
-Anaphylactic reactions and angioedema, Bell's palsy, convulsions, demyelination including GBS, neuritis (optic and brachial), non-infectious encephalitis, thrombocytopenia, vasculitis, paraesthesia and inflammatory bowel disease will be studied.
+Anaphylactic reactions and angioedema, Bell's palsy, convulsions, demyelination including GBS, neuritis (optic and brachial), non-infectious encephalitis, thrombocytopenia, vasculitis, paraesthesia and IBD will be studied.